 Move the view position count characters left or right.

 Move the view position count words left or right.

-Move the view position to start/end of line.
+Move the view position to start/end of screen line.
+If already at start/end of screen (display) line, move to start/end of paragraph (logical line).

 Move the view position to start/end of the buffer.